October 20, 2015

 37% of professionals found their job abroad via a recruitment consultancy or were headhunted.

-The report was compiled with the help from European business school (ESCP) and is based on interviews with 2,051 respondents, spanning across 99 countries.Posted about 5 years ago
+The report was compiled with the help from European business school (ESCP) and is based on interviews with 2,051 respondents, spanning across 99 countries.Posted over 8 years ago